hiddenlayerai/hiddenlayer-artifactory-security-plugin/README.md

 ## Installation

+This plugin has dependencies on the HiddenLayer SDK.
+This can be retrieved by running `gradle copy_deps` which will put all dependencies in
+`./build/deps`.
+Copy the HiddenLayer dependencies to `$JFROG_HOME/artifactory/var/etc/artifactory/plugins/lib`

-This plugin needs to be added to the `$ARTIFACTORY_HOME/etc/plugins` directory.
+This plugin needs to be added to the `$JFROG_HOME/artifactory/var/etc/artifactory/plugins` directory.
 This can be done by copying the contentes of `./core/src` to the plugins directory.

 ## Configuration

-The plugin can be configured by editing the `hiddenlayer.properties` file in the `$ARTIFACTORY_HOME/etc/plugins` directory.
+The plugin can be configured by editing the `hiddenlayer.properties` file in the `$JFROG_HOME/artifactory/var/etc/artifactory/plugins` directory.

 The following configuartion options are available:

-* `hiddenlayer.auth.url` - The URL for the HiddenLayer API.
-Required for SaaS, Optional for Enterprise
 * `hiddenlayer.auth.client_id` - The client ID for the HiddenLayer API.
 Required for SaaS, Optional for Enterprise
 * `hiddenlayer.auth.client_secret` - The client secret for the HiddenLayer API.
 Required for SaaS, Optional for Enterprise
 * `hiddenlayer.api.url` - The URL for the HiddenLayer API.
 Required.
 Change to the URL of your enterprise instance if using an enterprise instance.